AdobeDocs/experience-platform.en/help/collection/event-duplication.md

 ## Event deduplication options {#deduplication}

-For business scenarios sensitive to duplicate events, Experience Platform uses multiple event deduplication methods in its downstream storage systems.
+For business scenarios sensitive to duplicate events, Experience Platform uses multiple event deduplication methods in its downstream storage systems, such as the ones described below.

 * Real-Time CDP Profile Store drops events if an event with the same `_id` already exists in the [!DNL Profile Store].
 See the documentation on [XDM ExperienceEvent class](../xdm/classes/experienceevent.md) for more details.
 * Customer Journey Analytics allows users to configure a metric to only count values non-repetitively.
 To learn how to do this, see the documentation on [metric deduplication component settings](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-dataviews/component-settings/metric-deduplication.html?lang=en).
 * Experience Platform Query Service supports data deduplication when it is required to remove an entire row from a calculation or ignore a specific set of fields because only part of the data in the row is duplicate information.
 See the documentation around [data deduplication in Query Service](../query-service/key-concepts/deduplication.md) for more information.

+>[!NOTE]
+>
+>If you are running into event duplication issues outside of the use cases presented above, reach out to your Adobe representative and provide detailed information about your use case.